 So how does smart technology/IoT work?

 By providing a broad range of benefits across multiple sectors, the smart technology trend has gained massive popularity and shows no signs of abating.
 But, how does smart technology work?

 Just as we previously mentioned, smart technology is an advanced technology that makes it possible for us to effortlessly communicate with previously inanimate objects.

-For it to be in full operation, there are a couple of things that are needed including a smart device, internet connection, and a central hub.
+For it to be in full operation, there are a couple of things that are needed including a smart device, internet connection (although not always), and a central hub.

 Smart components usually require a proprietary interface.
 However, most smart technology products can be regulated by a computer or a mobile device.